As a public sector organisation the

 Law and Conditions of Purchase

-Public sector procurement is a legal process and we are required
+Public sector procurement is a legal process and SDS

-have a no purchase order - no payment policy.
-Suppliers require to
+System.
+SDS has a no purchase order - no payment policy.

-have received a purchase order before they undertake a commitment
+Suppliers require to have received a purchase order before they

-The terms and conditions below are applied to our purchase
+The terms and conditions below are applied to SDS

-orders.
-Short form terms and conditions for low value
+purchase orders.
+Short form terms and conditions for low

 Standard terms and conditions (short form)